whited00r/whited00r/README.md

 ## Whited00r

+make no mistake, this is shit code.
+It got better towards grayd00r, but still shit.

 this repository contains a mess of various source codes I stumbled upon, while reaching out to some people from the project.

 Some things redacted, removed, or missing in general from where it was found.